discretize/discretize-guides/guides/new-player-guide/index.md

 <Warning>

-Be aware of <Effect name="Agony"/>; it reduces your healing by 70% per stack.
+Be aware of <Effect name="Agony"/>; it reduces your healing and barriers by 70% per stack.
 Never use your heal skill while you are under the effect of <Effect name="Agony"/>.

 </Warning>